 4201 Clemmons Road • Clemmons, NC 27012 • (336) 703-6400

 Located just 15 minutes outside Winston-Salem, Paul J. Ciener Botanical Gardens (PJCBG) offer 15 different gardens to explore, including the Kitchen Garden, an 18th-century-style American Southern Garden with four Moravian Quilt-style raised beds.
-In addition, PJCBG features more than 20,000 tulip bulbs, making it the largest spring bulb display in the area.
-Plan your visit to attend any one of the spring gardening workshops or outdoor concert events.
+In addition, PJCBG features over 20,000 tulip bulbs, making it the largest spring bulb display in the area.
 Pop into the gift shop on your way out to pick up locally handcrafted birdhouses and seasonal plants to grow at home.
 Attend one of PJCBG’s spring events to celebrate its 10th anniversary.

 215 South Main Street • Kernersville, NC 27284 • (336) 996-7888

-Enjoy these enchanting (and delicious!) experiences and much more during your next visit to Winston-Salem.
+Enjoy these enchanting experiences and much more during your next visit to Winston-Salem.
 View (or download) our Historic Gardens Guide to kick start your spring trip planning.